ch3ck/algo/CONTRIBUTING.md

 We have different Data structures and algorithms in mind which we created in the issues.

-Create a package for each new Data structure and algorithm with it's unit test integrated in the test directory.
+Create a new 'package' for each new Data structure or Algorithm with it's unit test integrated in the /test directory.
 This test should easily be called and tested from the main package